CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "use_action": {
-  "type": "transform",                      // The type of method, in this case one that transforms the item "target": "gasoline_lantern_on",          // The item to transform to "variant_type": "condom_plain",           // (optional) Defaults to `<any>`.
+  "type": "transform",                      // The type of method, in this case one that transforms the item "target": "gasoline_lantern_on",          // The item to transform to "target_group": "twisted_geometry",       // If used, target is a random item from itemgroup "variant_type": "condom_plain",           // (optional) Defaults to `<any>`.
 Specific variant type to set for the transformed item.
 Special string `<any>` will pick a random variant from all available variants, based on the variant's defined weight
   "active": true,                           // Whether the item is active once transformed "ammo_scale": 0,                          // For use when an item automatically transforms into another when its ammo drops to 0, or to allow guns to transform with 0 ammo